 So here’s a recap of the many ways you can integrate Scoop.it with WordPress to build the greatest content hubs:

-1. Share your curated scoops as WordPress posts
+1. Integrate with WordPress to turn your curated scoops into WordPress posts

-Simply connect your WordPress account to Scoop.it here and turn any of your scoops into a WordPress post with just one click.
+This is the most straightforward integration: simply connect your WordPress account to Scoop.it and it will turn each and everyone one of your next scoops into a WordPress post.